For students (Career Desk and Digital Student Service Desk)

 As a student, we will help you with anything regarding your career preparation.
 Among other things, you can come to us with questions about internships, career workshops and events, feedback on your CV, and we can put you in touch with our Career Coach.

 Don’t forget to check our Frequently Asked Questions before you get in touch with us.
-You may already find the answer you’re looking for there.
+You may already find the answer you are looking for there.

 The most direct way to get in touch with us is via the Digital Students Service Desk.
 Submit your question and we will get back to you as soon as possible.

 The University of Amsterdam’s Economics and Business is home to many talented young people.
-Are you looking for students or recent graduates, Dutch or international, who can make a difference in your organisation?
+Are you an employer or an alumnus working at a company looking for students or recent graduates, Dutch or international, who can make a difference in your organisation?
 There are a number of different ways in which we can help you get in touch with them.
 To name a few:

-The university’s Job Board is a platform where you can post vacancies for jobs and internships, free of charge.
-It is exclusively available to UvA students and recent graduates in all fields.
+The EB’s Career Portal is a platform where you can post vacancies for jobs and internships, free of charge.
+It is exclusively available to UvA EB students and recent graduates.